khamidou/khamidou.github.io/_drafts/three-types-of-pricing.markdown

 [^segmentation]: Marketers call this segmentation.
 Basically, it's selling cramped airplane seats to families and slightly more spacious seats to Fortune 500 employees.

 [^contrarian]: However I wonder if there's not an upper limit to this.
 I guess we'll learn a few months down the hype cycle.
-I know I look forward to the flurry of startup blog posts explaining why "Slack doesn't scale".
+I know I'm looking forward to the flurry of medium posts explaining why "Slack doesn't scale".

 [^compliance]: like compliance.